dehydratedpotato/socpowerbud/README.md

 ## What It Does and How It Works
 This project is designed to get the active frequency of your Macs CPU cores and package, as fast and accurate as possible, without requiring `sudo` or a kernel extension.
 Each architecture supported by this project uses its own special technique to fetch this data.
 ### On Apple Silicon
-CPU core and package frequencies are fetched by accessing the CPUs performance state counter values (which are hidden away in `IOReport`), and performing some calculations based on them during a specified time interval (default 0.8 seconds).
+CPU core and package frequencies are fetched by accessing the CPUs performance state counter values (which are hidden away in `IOReport`), accessing the voltage state frequencies (which are hidden away in the `IORegistry`), and performing some calculations based on both of them during a specified time interval (default 0.8 seconds).
 This method is not only extremely accurate, but it is also the same trick used by the closed source OS X command line utility [Powermetrics](https://www.unix.com/man-page/osx/1/powermetrics/).
 ### On Intel
 CPU core and package frequencies are calculated by measuring CPU performance using some tricky assembely language magic, in a way so efficenct that allows data to be outputted in as little as ~0.011 seconds.
 Supports all Mac notebooks and desktops that feature Ivy Bridge CPUs or newer.
 ## Usage